-Air Superiority Systems – designs, develops and manufactures world-leading air defense and air-to-air systems.
-This division is responsible for the design and development of leading air defense and air-to-air systems such as:
+1. Air Superiority Systems – Designs, develops and manufactures world-leading air defense and air-to-air systems.
+This division is responsible for the design and development of leading air defense and air-to-air systems, such as:

-• Iron Dome: an air defense system for interception of short-medium range rockets (Kassams and Katyushas).
+• Iron Dome – An air defense system for interception of short-medium range rockets.

-In addition, this division is also responsible for SPYDER, an air-defense system, based on Rafael’s advanced air-to-air Python-5 and Derby missiles, and for Barak – a naval point defense system based on its combat-proven Iron Dome system.
+The division is also responsible for SPYDER, an air-defense system, based on Rafael’s advanced air-to-air Python-5 and I-Derby missiles, and for C-Dome, a naval point defense system based on its combat-proven Iron Dome system.

-R&D and Engineering Division – amalgamates Rafael’s entire R&D activity, with advanced knowledge and capabilities in a variety of fields, including image processing, mechanics, electronics, software, aeronautical and micro electronics, and more.
+5. R&D and Engineering Division – Amalgamates Rafael’s entire R&D activity, with advanced knowledge and capabilities in a variety of fields, including image processing, mechanics, electronics, software, aeronautical and micro electronics, and more.
 Each year Rafael invests over 8% of its sales in R&D.

-Ordnance and National Infrastructure Division – manages national development centers and infrastructure, including the national test-range, the Center for Military Research, and the Center for EW Simulation.
+6. Ordnance and National Infrastructure Division – Manages national development centers and infrastructure, including the national test-range, the Center for Military Research, and the Center for EW Simulation.

 RDC (RAFAEL Development Corporation)